CardiffUniversityComputationalRobotics/pedsim_ros/docs/setup_scenario.md

 <obstacle x1="17.325" x2="17.275" y1="9.425" y2="9.475"/>
 ```

-Definind the tags `x1`, `y1`, `x2` and `y2` corresponds to the dimension of the prism.
+The attributed `x1`, `y1`, `x2` and `y2` define where the obstacle starts and where it ends in the x-axis and y-axis.

 ### Waypoints

-These are the points in space where agents are declared to go.
-A series of waypoints are defined and then they are assigned in a certain order to the agents.
+These are the points in space used as goals for the social agents.

 A waypoint is defined as: